jepusto/lmeInfo/cran-comments.md

 ## Resubmission
 This is a resubmission.
 This resubmission corrects the errors shown on CRAN package checks.
-We fix a bug leading to errors in `Fisher_info()` with models that have more than two levels.
-We add tests for handling models with missing outcome and/or covariate values.
+We also revised the .Rd files by replacing hand-coded URLs with \doi markup.

 ## Test environments
 * local Windows 10 Pro, R 4.0.2